joshbeckman/notes/concerts/_posts/2023-06-26-final-day-of-re-set-chicago.md

 ---
 toc: true
 title: Final Day of Re:SET Chicago
-cover_image_url: "/assets/images/IMG_1375.jpeg"
+image: "/assets/images/IMG_1375.jpeg"
-custom_excerpt: LCD Soundsystem, Jaime XX, and Idles at the last day of the first year of this festival
+description: LCD Soundsystem, Jaime XX, and Idles at the last day of the first year of this festival
 date: '2023-06-26 03:23:00'
 tags: